jnozzi/cocoadev.com/SiteContent/General/HowToMakeNumberColumnLikeMailAndItunes.markdown

 Thanks..

 ----
 I don't think it's a separate column with a (rounded) gradient background.
-These list views probably use custom [[NSCell]]'s that also display a count aligned to the right.
+These list views probably use custom General/NSCell's that also display a count aligned to the right.

 Drawing a custom cell should be easy.
-See http://www.martinkahr.com/2006/11/04/data-for-a-custom-cell-in-a-nstableview/ for some strategies on how to get data in to the cell (in this case the normal text and the count). -- [[JorisKluivers]]
+See http://www.martinkahr.com/2006/11/04/data-for-a-custom-cell-in-a-nstableview/ for some strategies on how to get data in to the cell (in this case the normal text and the count). -- General/JorisKluivers

 ----